Aaron Swartz: Family response

 On January 12, 2013, Swartz's family and partner issued a statement criticizing the prosecutors and MIT.
 Speaking at his son's funeral on January 15, Robert Swartz said, "Aaron was killed by the government, and MIT betrayed all of its basic principles."

-Tom Dolan, husband of U.S. Attorney for Massachusetts Carmen Ortiz, whose office prosecuted Swartz's case, replied with criticism of the Swartz family: "Truly incredible that in their own son's obit they blame others for his death and make no mention of the 6-month offer."
-This comment triggered some criticism; Esquire writer Charlie Pierce replied, "the glibness with which her husband and her defenders toss off a 'mere' six months in federal prison, low-security or not, is a further indication that something is seriously out of whack with the way our prosecutors think these days."
+Ortiz's husband, Tom Dolan, responded: "Truly incredible that in their own son's obit they blame others for his death and make no mention of the 6-month offer."
+This comment triggered some criticism; in Esquire, Charlie Pierce wrote, "the glibness with which her husband and her defenders toss off a 'mere' six months in federal prison, low-security or not, is a further indication that something is seriously out of whack with the way our prosecutors think these days."

 MIT

 At the time, MIT maintained an open-campus policy along with an "open network".
 Two days after Swartz's death, MIT President L. Rafael Reif commissioned professor Hal Abelson to lead an analysis of MIT's options and decisions relating to Swartz's "legal struggles".
 To help guide the fact-finding stage of the review, MIT created a website where community members could suggest questions and issues for the review to address.

-Swartz's attorneys requested that all pretrial discovery documents be made public, a move which MIT opposed.
-Swartz allies have criticized MIT for its opposition to releasing the evidence without redactions.
-On July 26, 2013, the Abelson panel submitted a 182-page report to MIT president, L. Rafael Reif, who authorized its public release on July 30.
-The panel reported that MIT had not supported charges against Swartz and cleared the institution of wrongdoing.
-However, its report also noted that despite MIT's advocacy for open access culture at the institutional level and beyond, the university never extended that support to Swartz.
-The report revealed, for example, that while MIT considered the possibility of issuing a public statement about its position on the case, such a statement never materialized.
+Swartz's attorneys requested that all pretrial discovery documents be made public, a move MIT opposed.
+Swartz allies have criticized MIT's opposition to releasing the evidence.
+On July 26, 2013, the Abelson panel submitted a report to Reif, who authorized its public release on July 30.
+The panel reported that MIT had not supported charges against Swartz and cleared the institution of wrongdoing, but also noted that despite MIT's advocacy for open access culture at the institutional level and beyond, the university never extended that support to Swartz.
+The report revealed, for example, that while MIT considered issuing a public statement about its position on the case, it never did so.